 Student Innovation Team

-Please see the 2017-18 link above for a partial look at what has been happening this year.
-This also includes a list of our sponsors.
+Please see the 'Archives' link above for a partial look at what has happened in prior years, and what you can expect.
+This also includes a list of our sponsors for each year.

 Students have asked for links to some of the programs we will be using.
 This just touches the surface of the possibilities.
 These may also be used by friends.

 1. Scratch (coding app that allows for animation and creating your own games - you do need to join if you want to save your work.
 It is free) https://scratch.mit.edu/